 Cram's map of Texas is constructed on a very large scale and shows towns, counties, railroads, proposed railroads, stations and many other early features.
 The massive Territory of Young and Territory of Bexar have been replaced by oversized Green and Crockett Counties and a number of smaller counties.

-We previously offered the 1876 map in wall map format in 2006.
-The map more commonly appears in pocket map format.
+We previously offered the 1876 map is wall map format in 2006 and the map more commonly appears in pocket map format.

 It has been opined by some commentators that the map was possibly inspired by E. H. Ross ( Ross' New Connected County & Railroad Map of Texas and Indian Territory, issues in 1871, 1872, and 1873).

 George F. Cram (1842-1928), or George Franklin Cram, was an American mapmaker and businessman.
 During the Civil War, Cram served under General William Tecumseh Sherman and participated in his March to the Sea.
 His letters of that time are now important sources for historians of the Civil War.
 In 1867, Cram and his uncle, Rufus Blanchard, began the company known by their names in Evanston, Illinois.

 Two years later, Cram became sole proprietor and the company was henceforth known as George F. Cram Co.
 Specializing in atlases, Cram was one of the first American companies to publish a world atlas.
 One of their most famous products was the Unrivaled Atlas of the World, in print from the 1880s to the 1950s.

 Cram died in 1928, seven years after he had merged the business with that of a customer, E.A.
 Peterson.
 The new company still bore Cram’s name.
 Four years later, the Cram Company began to make globes, a branch of the business that would continue until 2012, when the company ceased to operate.
 For the final several decades of the company’s existence it was controlled by the Douthit family, who sold it just before the company was shuttered.